 Other fun things to pack for a road trip include books, cards, crosswords, sudoku, magazines or whatever other forms of entertainment you enjoy, offline.

-A bottle of wine, for when you park up for the night, is also an essential road trip item.
+A bottle of wine, for when you park up for the night, is another essential road trip item.

 This is my guide to road trip essentials.
 What do you pack that I am missing?